Ultrawide Aspect Ratio Guide: 21:9 vs 32:9, 3440×1440, 2560×1080 & All Resolutions (2026)

 32:9 and game support

-32:9 game support is significantly more limited.
-Games that support 21:9 do not automatically support 32:9 — the rendering engine needs to handle the extreme 32:9 aspect ratio separately.
-Some games render 32:9 by cropping the top and bottom (effectively zooming the horizontal view), while others show black bars.
-The most reliable 32:9-supported genres are racing games (iRacing, Assetto Corsa), space sims (Elite Dangerous, Star Citizen), and flight simulators.
+Some games render 32:9 by cropping the top and bottom (zooming the horizontal view), while others show black bars.
+The most reliable 32:9-supported genres are racing games (Assetto Corsa), space sims (Elite Dangerous, Star Citizen), and flight simulators.

-Ultrawide for Productivity and Creative Work
+Ultrawide for productivity and creative work

 This is where ultrawide monitors truly excel over 16:9 displays.
 The additional horizontal real estate transforms multi-tasking workflows: